DarrelYee/Background_Matting_Tutorial/README.md

 ## Implementation

 For this hands-on I will be running my code off Google Colab as all the dependencies are already installed.
 The code is adapted from resources on the author's Github page (link above!), but edited for a step-by-step explanation.
-While I explain the individual steps here, you can refer to the jupyter notebook in this repo for the full code.
+While I explain the individual steps here, you can refer to my jupyter notebook in this repo for the full code.

 First, import the following libraries: